Sahajewel/book-riding-system-frontend/README.md

 - **Features** - Detailed breakdown of platform capabilities
 - **Contact** - Validated inquiry form
 - **FAQ** - Searchable frequently asked questions
+- **Services** - Discover the range of transportation solutions we offer to get you where you need to

 ### 👤 Authentication & User Management
 - JWT-based secure authentication